zulvkr/zulvkr.github.io/src/posts/applying-for-a-tech-job.md

 ---
 layout: blog.html
 title: The Way to Apply for A Tech Job
-description: I have been procrastinating and Not Actually Applying.
-This Shall Change.
+description: There surely must be a way for me to stop learning React and start applying for an actual job where it matters.
 date: 2021-06-23
 update: 2021-12-31
 tags:
   - post
 ---

-There surely must be a way for me to stop learning React and start applying for an actual job where it matters.

 Until 4 months ago, I was stuck in an odd job for a pharmacist.
 I didn't like my job.
 The routine felt gruelling and creating a report felt dull.
 Yet the dull job keeps increasing in number to the point drowning.
 My colleague did better than me at this dull job even when I tried my best is saddening.